top of page

 Cost: None

-Eligibility: Preference given to underrepresented and/or first-generation students who are rising juniors or seniors
+Eligibility: Preference is given to underrepresented and/or first-generation students who are rising juniors or seniors

-Primarily a research program, this program will pair you with a mentor from George Mason University to work on a specific project.
-A wide range of research areas are available, including Earth Science, Molecular Medicine, Cyber Security, Finance, Astronomy, Math, Forensic Science and more.
+This program will pair you with a mentor from George Mason University to work on a specific project.
+A wide range of research areas are available, including Earth Science, Molecular Medicine, Cyber Security, Finance, Astronomy, Math, Forensic Science, and more.
 The format of the program differs with each project.
-Through ASSIP, you will use sophisticated technology and equipment, develop scientific writing, explore STEM careers, and exercise creativity and innovation.
+Through ASSIP, you will use sophisticated technology and equipment, develop scientific writing, explore STEM careers, and exercise creativity.
+To learn more about this program, check out our complete guide here.

 Cost: $25 application fee, no stipend.
-Application fee can be waived depending on need.
+Application fees can be waived depending on need.

 Eligibility: Students must be over the age of 15 for remote and computer lab in-person internships and over the age of 16 for “wet-lab” in-person internships

 In this two-week program, you have the option to pursue either the Computer Science/Information Technology track or the Engineering track.
 Opting for the former will enable you to engage with hardware tasks, such as assembling a desktop computer and installing an operating system.
-Subsequently, you'll explore topics like cybersecurity and artificial intelligence utilizing this hardware.
+You'll then explore topics like cybersecurity and artificial intelligence utilizing this hardware.
 Alternatively, the Engineering track offers insights into the data center and semiconductor manufacturing industries.
-Participants may visit industry partners and even attain their OSHA 10 certificate as part of the program.
+You may visit industry partners and even attain your OSHA 10 certificate as part of the program.

 Location: Northern Virginia Community College